raspberrypilearning/comic-character/en/step_2.md

 --- /task ---

+--- collapse ---

+---
+title: Using operators in Javascript
+---

+--- /collapse ---

 --- task ---

+--- task ---

-Add another function `updateHer`slider inside the `nextHero` function.
-You will create this later.
+Add another function `updateHero`slider inside the `nextHero` function.
+You will create this function later.

 --- code ---
 ---